What is a VCS? Overview of Version Control Software

 - Minimizes file conflicts and wasted effort.

 - Accelerates product delivery.

-1. Concurrent Development
+Version Control Enables Concurrent Development

-Let’s say you're managing an IOT deployment for high-end internet-connected security cameras.
+Let’s say you're managing an IoT deployment for high-end internet-connected security cameras.
 Over the product lifecycle, you may use ten different types of cameras, each with a different chip.
 As a result, each will have different software.

 Higher quality and increased productivity are top priorities for today’s development teams.
 And your team can reach your goals by automating tasks, such as testing and deployment.